Bow-Front Desk vs Straight-Front Desk — Which Is Right for Your Office?

 Typical DimensionsOften 66"–72" wide with a curved front edge that adds reach and visitor spaceUsually 60"–72" wide with a uniform front line

-Primary Strengthcreates a softer guest-facing shape and slightly more meeting space at the frontfits more predictably in rooms and often costs less than shaped-front desks
+Primary StrengthCreates a softer guest-facing shape and slightly more meeting space at the frontFits more predictably in rooms and simplifies layout planning

-Accessory / Storage Fitpairs well with pedestals, bridges, and matching storageeasy to accessorize and place alongside returns or credenzas
+Accessory / Storage FitPairs well with pedestals, bridges, and matching storageEasy to accessorize alongside returns, credenzas, or hutches

-Installation Notesinstallation is similar to other larger desks, but placement takes more thoughtsimple to measure, install, and relocate
+Installation NotesSimilar to other larger desks, but placement takes more thought around the front curveSimple to measure, install, and relocate

-Space Planningbest in offices where the front curve has room to breatheideal where room depth is limited
+Space PlanningBest in offices where the front curve has room to breatheIdeal where room depth is limited or where a crisp furniture line is preferred

 Key Differences

-The biggest separation between Bow-Front Desk and Straight-Front Desk is the way each one supports daily office activity.
-Bow-Front Desk is typically chosen by buyers who want a solution that creates a softer guest-facing shape and slightly more meeting space at the front.
-Straight-Front Desk, by comparison, appeals to offices that value a product that fits more predictably in rooms and often costs less than shaped-front desks.
-That difference affects how much room you need, how the piece interacts with nearby storage or seating, and whether the purchase feels efficient six months after installation.
-A second difference is planning tolerance.
-Bow-Front Desk tends to reward offices that can dedicate the room to its strengths, while Straight-Front Desk is often easier to specify when flexibility, tighter footprints, or simpler installation are part of the brief.
-When clients call OfficeFurniture2go.com for help, this is often the point that makes the decision clear: buyers are rarely choosing between a good option and a bad one; they are choosing between two priorities.
+The most important separation between a Bow-Front Desk and a Straight-Front Desk is how each one supports daily office activity.
+Bow-front desks are typically chosen by buyers who want a workstation that creates a softer guest-facing shape and slightly more meeting space at the front of the desk.
+Straight desks, by comparison, appeal to offices that need a product that fits more predictably in rooms and keeps the layout crisp.
+That difference affects room depth requirements, how the desk interacts with nearby storage, seating clearances, and whether the purchase still feels like the right call six months after installation.

 Cost Comparison